 Gastrointestinal (GI) cancers remain among the most fatal cancers.
 Advances in treatment have lagged well behind other disease priorities such as breast cancer because of a smaller pool of research funding and fewer survivors to carry the torch of advocacy.

-Georgetown Lombardi's Otto J. Ruesch Center for the Cure of Gastrointestinal Cancers focuses on national efforts on curing this deadly set of diseases.
+The Otto J. Ruesch Center for the Cure of Gastrointestinal Cancers at Georgetown Lombardi Comprehensive Cancer Center and MedStar Georgetown University Hospital focuses on national efforts on curing this deadly set of diseases.
 Combining expertise in molecular medicine, translational research, and a patient-centered philosophy, the Ruesch Center realizes the dream of individualized curative therapies through research, care, and advocacy.

 From the National Cancer Institute at the National Institutes of Health, find current information and resources on gastrointestinal cancers, incidence and survival statistics, treatment options, causes and prevention, coping strategies, clinical trials and research.

 Gastrointestinal cancers include: Anal Cancer, Colorectal (Colon) Cancer, Esophageal Cancer, Gallbladder Cancer, Gastrointestinal Carcinoid Tumors, Liver Cancer, Pancreatic Cancer, Small Intestine Cancer, Stomach (Gastric) Cancer.